ShreyasBhalde/zorvyn_backend_dev_assignment/readme.md

 The system allows different users (Admin, Analyst, Viewer) to interact with financial data based on their permissions.
 It demonstrates clean backend architecture, proper API design, and real-world features such as filtering, pagination, and secure authentication.

+## 📦 Sample Database

+A sample SQLite database (`db.sqlite3`) with pre-populated data has been included in the repository for quick testing and demonstration purposes.
+Users with different roles (Admin, Analyst, Viewer) and sample financial records are already available in the database.
 ---

 ## 🎯 Objectives